 Kenny grew up attending the A/U Ranches and has managed to visit at least once a year for as long as he can remember.
 He was a camper for many years, mostly in the horse programs and spent seven years on staff.
 He especially loved running the cattle working and polocrosse programs.
 He’s looking forward to sharing the NLC experience with the 2022A Class.

-Allison lives in Denver, Colorado, where she works as the DiscoveryBound National Leadership Council director.
-She’s excited add on the role of class leader and have the opportunity to support and grow side-by-side with the 2022A teens.
+Allison lives in Elsah, Illinois, and works at Principia College.
+She’s excited to be a class leader and have the opportunity to support and grow side-by-side with the 2022A teens.
 She’s looking forward to sharing not only her organization skills and the leadership curriculum with the class, but also her deep love of the NLC program and its spirit to inspire service and love for all mankind.

-Prior to joining DiscoveryBound, Allison worked for The Christian Science Monitor in Boston, and earned her master’s degree in international media from American University in Washington, D.C.
+Prior to joining Principia, Allison worked for DiscoveryBound as the NLC Director, and before that at The Christian Science Monitor in Boston, and earned her master’s degree in international media from American University in Washington, D.C.
 She lived in Ghana for three years, working as a Peace Corps Volunteer and trainer, focused on gender and youth development.
 When she’s not working, Allison loves visiting her nieces and nephew, watching movies, reading, and spending time out in the Rocky Mountains.